Melioidosis: Pathogenesis

 B. pseudomallei has the ability to infect various types of cells and to evade human immune responses.
 Bacteria first enter at a break in the skin or mucous membrane and replicate in the epithelial cells.
 From there, they use flagellar motility to spread and infect various cell types.
 In the bloodstream, the bacteria can infect both phagocytes and non-phagocytes.
 B. pseudomallei use their flagella to move near host cells, then attach to the cells using various adhesion proteins, including the type IV pilus protein PilA as well as adhesion proteins BoaA and BoaB.
 Additionally, adhesion of the bacteria partially depends on the presence of the host protein Protease-activated receptor-1 which is present on the surface of endothelial cells, platelets, and monocytes.
 Once bound, the bacteria enter host cells through endocytosis, ending up inside an endocytic vesicle.
-As the vesicle acidifies, B. pseudomallei uses its Type 3 secretion system (T3SS) to inject effector proteins into the host cell, disrupting the vesicle and allowing the bacteria to escape into the host cytoplasm.
-Within the host cytoplasm, the bacteria evade being killed by the host autophagy using various T3SS effector proteins.
+As the vesicle acidifies, B. pseudomallei uses its type 3 secretion system (T3SS) to inject effector proteins into the host cell, disrupting the vesicle and allowing the bacteria to escape into the host cytoplasm.
+Within the host cytoplasm, the bacteria evade being killed by host autophagy using various T3SS effector proteins.
 The bacteria replicate in the host cytoplasm.

 Inside the host cell, the bacteria move by inducing the polymerization of the host actin behind them, propelling the bacteria forward.
 This actin-mediated motility is accomplished with the autotransporter BimA which interacts with actin at the tail-end of the bacterium.
-The bacteria that has BimABm allele has higher possibility of causing neurological melioidosis, thus higher chance of death and residual disability to the host when compared to the bacteria that has BimABp variant.
+The bacteria that carry a BimABm allele have a higher possibility of causing neurological melioidosis—and thus a higher chance of death and residual disability to the host—when compared to bacteria that have the BimABp variant.
 Propelled by actin, the bacteria push against the host membrane, creating protrusions that extend into neighbouring cells.
 These protrusions cause neighboring cells to fuse, leading to the formation of multinucleated giant cells (MNGCs).
 When MNGCs lyse, they form plaques (a central clear area with a ring of fused cells) that provide shelter for the bacteria for further replication or latent infection.
 This same process in infected neurons can allow bacteria to travel through nerve roots in the spinal cord and brain, leading to inflammation of the brain and spinal cord.
 In addition to spreading from cell to cell, the bacteria can also spread through the bloodstream, causing sepsis.
 The bacteria can survive in antigen-presenting cells and dendritic cells.
 Thus, these cells act as vehicles that transport the bacteria into the lymphatic system, causing widespread dissemination of the bacteria in the human body.